ERIC LIN | DIRECTOR

 While there, his short documentary, "Music Palace", was nominated for a Student Academy Award and it was bought by the Independent Film Channel.
 His short films have screened at festivals such as Telluride, New Directors/New Films, and Clermont-Ferrand.
 His work has received support from the C.V.
 Starr Institute, the Oppenheimer New Filmmakers Grant, and New York State Council for the Arts.
 His feature film project, "Unclaimed" (previously titled "Why We Pull the Trigger"), was selected to be part of Film Independent's Directors Lab.
 In addition, the script won the NYU Richard Vague Production Award, and was a semifinalist for both the Nicholl Fellowship and the first Netflix Find Your Voice Competition.

 Eric is also an accomplished cinematographer.
-His feature film work includes films such as Bradley Rust Gray’s “The Exploding Girl”, starring Zoe Kazan.
-Since then he has worked on a broad range of films, including Adam Salky’s addiction drama, “I Smile Back” (Sundance 2015); Meera Menon's corporate thriller, "Equity" (Sundance 2016); Sophie Goodhart's dark comedy "My Blind Brother" (SXSW 2016); and Brian Shoaf's psychology-centric dramedy, "Aardvark" (Tribeca 2017).
+His feature film career started with Bradley Rust Gray’s “The Exploding Girl”, starring Zoe Kazan and he has continued on to shoot a broad range of films, including Adam Salky’s addiction drama, “I Smile Back” (Sundance 2015); Meera Menon's corporate thriller, "Equity" (Sundance 2016); Sophie Goodhart's dark comedy "My Blind Brother" (SXSW 2016); and Brian Shoaf's psychology-centric dramedy, "Aardvark" (Tribeca 2017).
 "Hearts Beat Loud", a music driven dramedy by Brett Haley, premiered at Sundance 2018.
 Featuring Nick Offerman, Kiersey Clemons, Toni Collete and Sasha Lane it was released theatrically by Gunpowder & Sky.
-His most recent film, “The Sound of Silence”, starring Peter Sarsgaard and Rashida Jones, premiered in competition at Sundance 2019.
+His most recent film, “The Sound of Silence”, starring Peter Sarsgaard and Rashida Jones premiered in competition at Sundance 2019 and will be released theatrically by IFC Films.
 Lin’s commercial work includes projects for clients such as Nike, Miu Miu, Agent Provocateur, HP, DuPont, Mattel and SAP.